Greg Miller

 Previously I was a senior writer at WIRED and a staff writer and daily news editor at Science.
 I've written extensively about neuroscience and other areas of biological, behavioral, and social science.
 I'm especially interested in stories about how emerging science and technology are challenging our social, ethical, and legal conventions.

-I also co-wrote a cartography blog for several years with my friend and colleague Betsy Mason.
+For several years I co-wrote a cartography blog for National Geographic with my friend and colleague Betsy Mason.
 We also wrote a book: All Over the Map: A Cartographic Odyssey (National Geographic, 2018).

 Before becoming a journalist, I earned a Ph.D. in neuroscience at Stanford University and completed the graduate science writing program at the University of California, Santa Cruz.
 To reach me by email, please click the envelope icon below.